dcenergy/rflot/README.md

 ### rflot: Flot (JS) charts in [R]

-The rflot package is an R interface to the [Flot](http://www.flotcharts.org/) JavaScript charting library.
+The [rflot](http://dcenergy.github.io/rflot/) package is an R interface to the [Flot](http://www.flotcharts.org/) JavaScript charting library.
 It is a *thin* wrapper, giving the [R] user unfettered access to the parameters of the JS library.
 It boasts the ability to display point, line, and bar charts and features:

-- Configurable interactive features including ...
+- Configurable interactive features including tooltips, click handlers, as well as the ability to zoom-in on the same canvas
-- Configurable axes and legends ...
+- Configurable axes and legends, including the ability to display data tied to multiple axes
-- Ability to zoom in/out ...
+- Ability to display grouped data
-- Ability to display grouped data ...
+- Ability to easily produce plots in RStudio, RMarkdown or Shiny

-- Ability to easily produce plots in RStudio, RMarkdown or Shiny ...
+For more details and usage examples please visit the package [homepage](http://dcenergy.github.io/rflot/).

 #### Installation